ExObsSim/taurex-emcee/joss/paper.md

 <!-- A summary of the results of the benchmarking tests. -->

 We benchmarked the `taurex-emcee` plugin against the `MultiNest` sampler [@Feroz:2009; @Feroz:2019], natively implemented in TauREx 3, on a synthetic transmission spectrum of the hot Jupiter HD 209458b.
 The aim being first to assess the computational time of the two samplers on a controlled case, second to assess the consistency of the results from the retrievals.
 The synthetic spectrum and the retrievals were performed on a single node of the Sapienza University of Rome ``Melodie`` server, equipped with one NVIDIA A40 GPU.
-The high-resolution input spectrum was generated assuming stellar and planetary parameters of HD 209458b from @Edwards:2019, reported in \autoref{tab:hd-params}, and a gaseous atmosphere with hydrogen and helium at a ratio H$_2$/He = 0.172 and an isothermal temperature profile.
+The high-resolution forward spectrum was generated assuming stellar and planetary parameters of HD 209458b from @Edwards:2019, reported in \autoref{tab:hd-params}, and a gaseous atmosphere with hydrogen and helium at a ratio H$_2$/He = 0.172 and an isothermal temperature profile.

 | R$_p$ [R$_J$] | M$_p$ [M$_J$] | T$_p$ [K] | P [d] | R$_s$ [R$_\odot$] | Mag K | T$_s$ [K] | M$_s$ [M$_\odot$] |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 | 1.35 | 0.71 | 1613 | 3.52 | 1.18 | 6.31 | 6,086 | 1.18 |
 : Summary of the selected target's properties \label{tab:hd-params}

 The atmosphere is simulated with five molecular species as trace gases: H$_2$O (100 ppm), CH$_4$ (10 ppm), CO (1 ppm), CO$_2$ (0.1 ppm), and NH$_3$ (0.01 ppm).
 Molecular abundances are assumed constant with altitude.
 Cross sections at a resolution of 15,000 are used for all species, as given in \autoref{tab:opacities}.
 Collision-induced absorption (CIA) with H$_2$–H$_2$ and H$_2$–He and Rayleigh scattering are included in the calculation.
-Finally, 100 pressure layers are used to sample the atmosphere, with a minimum pressure of 1 Pa and a maximum pressure of 10$^6$ Pa.
+We also include grey opaque clouds with a cloud-top pressure of 1000 Pa.
+Finally, 100 pressure layers are used to sample the atmosphere, from 1 Pa to 10$^6$ Pa, uniformly in log-space.

 | Opacity | Reference(s) |
 |:---:|:---:|